Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 [^id2]: open Internet Explorer, go to {guilabel}`File | Open`, type in a WebDAV address, e.g.  <http://localhost:9800>, and then select {guilabel}`Open as web folder` before hitting {guilabel}`OK`.

-On macOS, the Finder claims to support WebDAV, but the implementation is so flaky that it is just as likely to crash macOS as it is to let you browse files and folders.
+On macOS, the Finder claims to support WebDAV, but the implementation is so flaky that it's just as likely to crash macOS as it's to let you browse files and folders.
 Use a dedicated WebDAV client instead, such as [Cyberduck](https://cyberduck.io/).